dhannywi/COE332/homework04/README.md

 * `xmltodict`: Execute `pip3 install --user xmltodict` on your terminal to install

 ### Running the Flask App
 The `iss_tracker.py` script contains the code needed to run the ISS Tracker App.
 To run the flask app, Execute the command `flask --app iss_tracker --debug run` on your terminal.
-Your server is up and running when you see the message similar to this:
+Your local server is up and running when you see the message similar to this:

 ```console
 username:~/COE332/homework04$ flask --app iss_tracker --debug run